nguyenmp/aggressivelyparaphrasing.me/README.md

 nginx runs on the nearlyfreespeach.net host and uses the HOST header to point specific servers to directores or processes

-## SSL/TSL

-> If you don't already have a certificate provider, the most popular option is Let's Encrypt, a free service.
-The easiest way to use Let's Encrypt certificates is to type the following command in the shell:

-> `YourPrompt> tls-setup.sh`

-So that's what I did...
-I don't think it worked.

 ## Git